 The Nomination and Remuneration Committee comprises of 3 (three) Independent Directors, Ms. Vishakha R. M., Mr. Tashwinder Singh and Mr. Rustom Desai.
-Ms. Vishakha R. M., Independent Director, is the Chairman of the Committee.
+As on March 31, 2024 Ms. Vishakha R. M., Independent Director, is the Chairman of the Committee.
 The composition of Nomination and Remuneration Committee is in accordance with the provisions of Section 178(1) of the Companies Act, 2013 and Regulation 19 of the Listing Regulations.